billsix/programmingFromTheGroundUp/docs/source/memoryint.rst

        cmpl %ebx, %eax
        je   move_break

-%eax; holds the current memory region being examined and
+%eax holds the current memory region being examined and
-%ebx; holds the location past the end of the heap.
+%ebx holds the location past the end of the heap.
 Therefore if the next region to be examined is past the end of the heap, it means we need more memory to allocate a region of this size.
 Let's skip down to ``move_break`` and see what happens there: